 With her black hair all over her face and her piercing gray eyes, she looks quite scary most of the time.
 And especially when she’s angry at me.
-Which actually is
+Which actually is-most of the time.

 I don’t remember why I choose her for my roommate in the first place.

 Oh, right.
 She cooks and I absolutely don’t.